Counting subgraphs in fftp graphs with symmetry: Abstract

 \section{Abstract}

 Following ideas that go back to Cannon, we show the rationality of various generating functions of growth sequences counting embeddings of convex subgraphs in locally-finite, vertex-transitive graphs with the (relative) falsification by fellow traveler property (fftp).
 In particular, we recover results of Cannon, of Epstein, Iano-Fletcher and Zwick, and of Calegari and Fujiwara.
-One of our applications concerns Schreier coset graphs of hyperbolic groups relative to quasi-convex subgroups, we show that these graphs have rational growth, the falsification by fellow traveler property, and the existence of a lower bound for the growth rate independent the quasi-convex subgroup (provided it that has infinite index) and the generating set.
+One of our applications concerns Schreier coset graphs of hyperbolic groups relative to quasi-convex subgroups, we show that these graphs have rational growth, the falsification by fellow traveler property, and the existence of a lower bound for the growth rate independent of the finite generating set and the infinite index quasi-convex subgroup.

 \keywords{hyperbolic groups, Cayley graphs, Schreier graphs, growth series, languages of geodesics, falsification by fellow traveler property, automatic groups, uniform exponential growth}

 \subjclass[2010]{20F65, 20F10, 20F67,05A15, 05C25}